static-frame/static-frame/doc/source/articles/upgrade.rst

-Self-Documenting Interface

-All StaticFrame containers expose an ``interface`` attribute that lists the entire public interface of the class or instance.
+Having explicit constructors leads to lots of constructors.
+To help discover the constructors you are looking for, StaticFrame containers expose an ``interface`` attribute that lists the entire public interface of the class or instance.

 >>> sf.Series.interface.shape